 If you do receive a lactose intolerance diagnosis, fear not.
 For every dairy product on the market, you can find a non-dairy alternative.
 The following chart provides some suggestions:

-According to the U.S. Department of Agriculture's Center for Nutrition Policy and Promotion, the recommended daily dietary amount of dairy is 3 cups.
+According to the U.S. Department of Agriculture's Center for Nutrition Policy and Promotion, the recommended daily dietary amount of dairy is 3 cups, for people over age nine.
 This proves difficult when lactose makes you queasy.

 The following tips may work for you with the approval of your doctor: